meshcloud/meshcloud-docs/docs/meshcloud.customer.md

 - all meshProjects in the meshCustomer have been deleted
 - all published Service Brokers in the meshCustomer have been [deactivated](meshstack.meshmarketplace.development.md#deactivation-of-service-brokers)

 The deletion can be performed only by the Customer Owners!
-You can delete the customer under **Danger Zone** in the customer control plane.
-You will be asked for confirmation and a deletion reason when you click the button.
+You can delete the customer under **Deletion** in the customer control plane.
+You will be asked for confirmation and a deletion reason.

 Note : The deletion of a customer can not be reversed!